Reclaiming Black Childhood: Identifying and Disrupting the Cognitive Biases Behind the School-to-Prison Pipeline

 Reclaiming Girlhood: Play Therapy Interventions Addressing the Criminalization, Adultification, and Sexualization of Black Girls

-This hands-on, expressive session guides participants through creative and play-based exploration of adultification bias and its devastating impact on Black girls across schools, child welfare, juvenile justice, and community settings.
+This hands-on, expressive session guides participants through creative and play-based exploration of adultification bias and its devastating impact on Black girls across schools, child welfare, juvenile justice, play therapy practice, and community settings.
 Through experiential activities rooted in play therapy principles, participants will develop concrete, culturally affirming strategies to disrupt bias, honor Black girls’ developmental stages, and reclaim the girlhood that systemic harm has stolen.

 Workshop Timeline: